 The guidance states that HMRC will use the amounts before averaging to work out both eligibility and amounts – please refer to HMRC’s guidance for further details.

-The SEISS application portal will open on a staged basis between 13 and 18 May, with the portal opening on different days for different taxpayers at random.
-You can then log in to your government gateway account to complete the application process.
+The SEISS application portal is now open for the first grant meaning that individuals can log in to their government gateway account to complete the application process.
 Note that HMRC calculates the grant from its records and at no stage do you have to provide any information about your income.

 Please note that to guard against fraud, the emails and SMS messages from HMRC do not include active links.
 If you receive an email or SMS purporting to come from HMRC which includes an active link, that email or SMS is a scam.

 If you do not already have a government gateway account, you will need to create one at the first stage of the application process.
-There will be an alternative telephone-based service for those not able to apply online but no details are yet available.
+There is an alternative telephone-based service for those not able to apply online 0800 024 1222.

 For further advice on any of the above matters, please contact your usual PM+M representative or email Wendy Anderson using the button below.